Dailymotion-Pro-Services/dm-video-tiles-doc/README.md

 ```
 > Sample example : [Anchor Embed - Inline expand](https://staging.dmvs-apac.com/dm-video-tiles/lab/anchor_expand_inline.html)

-**Anchor with expand link :** When Anchor is clicked it will open the link in another tab where you can have full view of the video tiles.
+**Anchor with expand link :** When Anchor is clicked, it will open the link in another tab where you can have full view of the video tiles.
 Sample Code:
 ```html
 <div class="dm-video-tiles"